Vendicated/Vencord/docs/2_PLUGINS.md

 Once you've made your plugin, make sure you run `pnpm test` and make sure your code is nice and clean!

-If you want to publish your plugin into the Vencord repo, move your plugin from `src/userplugins` into the `src/plugins` folder and open a PR!
+If you want to publish your plugin into the Equicord repo, move your plugin from `src/userplugins` into the `src/plugins` folder and open a PR!

 > **Warning**
 > Make sure you've read [CONTRIBUTING.md](../CONTRIBUTING.md) before opening a PR